apache/airflow/dev/breeze/README.md

 You can read more about Breeze in the [documentation](https://github.com/apache/airflow/blob/main/BREEZE.rst)

-This README file contains automatically generated hash of the `setup.py` and `setup.cfg` files that were available when the package was installed.
+This README file contains automatically generated hash of the `pyproject.toml` files that were available when the package was installed.
 Since this file becomes part of the installed package, it helps to detect automatically if any of the files have changed.
 If they did, the user will be warned to upgrade their installations.